 Thinking about my own experiences and the stories of those who have left behind their traditional hospital management careers, I have come to believe that we need to rethink what mentoring in healthcare management should be in an era that will produce spectacular transformation in the current inefficient health services business model.
 I think young healthcare leaders should look to a two-dimensional mentoring model that challenges them to become better at what they are doing now, and then, as they gain more experience, shift gears to find someone who will challenge them to think about what they are really good at doing and what they are really passionate about.
+There are various mentoring programs available to employers that could exercise this two-part mentoring plan.
+By taking a look into things similar to the Use cases for Together Software, it was clear there are great ways to gain mentorship out there and to learn how to be the best possible employee that you can.
 They should challenge their mentees to examine other career pathways to achieve professional success and deep personal reward.

 Sad are the stories of executives who confide that the work they do is no longer satisfying, it is just what they do.
 It never occurred to them that there were other, more enriching ways in which they could contribute in this industry.